AyaOraby/Philomath/Philomath/DataCamp/Spark/Machine Learning with PySpark.md

 ---

 ## Regression Models
-Regression predicts continuous values, such as prices or durations.
+Regression models predict continuous values, such as prices or durations.

 ### Linear Regression
+Linear Regression is a statistical method used to predict numerical values based on input features.
 ```python
 from pyspark.ml.regression import LinearRegression